Our School Curriculum

 Other curriculum areas - science, history, geography, computing, music, art, design & technology (DT) - are taught through a cross curricular, topic approach.
 Information on what is taught each term is shared with families via our Curriculum Leaflets produced by Class Teachers, sent home at the beginning of each term and available on the class pages of this website.

-For more information on curriculum content for each age, click the links below, or speak to your child's class teacher.
+For more information on curriculum content for each age and class, please speak to your child's class teacher.
+You can also visit their class page to see the curriculum leaflets!

 We want children to grow up understanding how to live a healthy lifestyle, and our excellent Physical Education (PE) provision promotes this, alongside healthy eating.
 Visits to the village allotment where children learn to grow their own food is great fun and greatly enhances this learning.